itsmeakashgoyal/dotfiles/README.md

 ### Prerequisites

-- macOS (The scripts are tailored for macOS but can be easily configured for linux as well)
+- macOS
+- LinuxOS
+This dotfiles setup are tailored for both macOS and LinuxOS.

 ### Installation